 4. Bankruptcy will restrict your life

 During the term of bankruptcy, you will need to adhere to restrictions which apply to activities with a high expense.
-For Instance, if you want to travel overseas you must first seek permission from your Trustee.
-The fee is $150 and is applicable each time you apply.
+For instance, if you want to travel overseas you must first seek permission from your Trustee.
+The fee is $150 and must be paid each time you apply.

 You also can not pursue any legal action without first consulting your Bankruptcy Trustee.
 Bankruptcy takes away your ability to make decisions and in some aspects your freedom.
 If you can avoid bankruptcy, you will also avoid these restrictions.